-The good news and the bad news is that the exhibitions are continually renewed, so don't miss it!
+The good news and the bad news is that the exhibitions are continuously renewed, don't miss it!

-If you are already convinced to visit the new trendy place in New York, I suggest you buy your ticket in advance, for this I leave the link to the official website of the museum so you can book them.
-You will see the prices available, depending on whether you go in a group, with children or if you are one of those who like to always have a guide,
+If you are already convinced to visit the new trendy place in New York, I suggest you to buy your ticket in advance, on the Hellotickets website.
+You will see the prices available, depending on whether you go in a group, with children or if you prefer the premium option with which you can include a drink with your ticket.

 With this option you will pay for your preferential access to the Fotografiska Museum, where you can contemplate hundreds of photographs with a glass of wine.
-In addition, you will save the hellish queues that form every day at the ticket office.
+Plus, you'll be spared the hellish queues that form every day at the ticket office.

 Why it's worth a visit: Opened in December 2019, it puts a twist on traditional museums and offers talks, fashion shows, DJ nights, poetry evenings, wine tastings and.... much more.
-The highlight of the moment: the building houses the oldest work of pop artist Andy Warhol, icon of the famous American dream and which have never seen the light.
+The highlight of the moment: the building houses the oldest works of pop artist Andy Warhol, icon of the famous American dream, which have never seen the light of day.

 How much does it cost to enter the Fotografiska Museum?

-The most recommended is to buy the priority ticket that has a cost of 22 € and it is even cheaper than buying it directly at the box office.
+The most recommended is to buy the priority ticket which costs 22 € and it is even cheaper than buying it directly at the ticket office.
 This way, your reservation will be confirmed immediately and you will receive an email so you can access it and enjoy the most complete experience that a museum can offer.

 In it, you will test almost all your senses: taste with its modern cocktails; smell with the cappuccino of its wonderful cafeteria; hearing, with the evenings of music and poetry, and sight with some of the best photographs in the world.
 Can you ask for anything more?